godotengine/godot-docs/tutorials/3d/lights_and_shadows.rst

 .. image:: img/shadow_quadrants2.png

-The allocation logic is simple.
+Here is the allocation logic.
 The biggest shadow map size (when no subdivision is used) represents a light the size of the screen (or bigger).
 Subdivisions (smaller maps) represent shadows for lights that are further away from view and proportionally smaller.